munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="null">

 I know, it looks dumb to null the `function` field only to immediately assign it a value a few lines later.
-This ensures that if a garbage collection happens when allocating the function, the GC doesn't see the uninitialized field.
+More garbage collection-related paranoia.

 </aside>